-The Company, the Adviser and certain of the Company's affiliates have been granted an Order for exemptive relief (the "Order") by the SEC to co-invest with other funds managed by the Adviser or certain affiliates in a manner consistent with the Company's investment objective, positions, policies, strategies and restrictions as well as regulatory requirements and other pertinent factors.
-Pursuant to the Order, the Company generally is permitted to co-invest with certain of its affiliates if a "required majority" (as defined in Section 57(o) of the 1940 Act) of the Independent Directors make certain conclusions in connection with a co-investment transaction, including that (1) the terms of the transaction, including the consideration to be paid, are reasonable and fair to the Company and its shareholders and do not involve overreaching of the Company or its shareholders on the part of any person concerned, (2) the transaction is consistent with the interests of the Company's shareholders and is consistent with the Company's investment objective and strategies, (3) the investment by the Company's affiliates would not disadvantage the Company, and the Company's participation would not be on a basis different from or less advantageous than that on which the Company's affiliates are investing, and (4) the proposed investment by the Company would not benefit the Adviser or its affiliates or any affiliated person of any of them (other than the parties to the transaction), except to the extent permitted by the exemptive relief and applicable law, including the limitations set forth in Section 57(k) of the 1940 Act.
-In addition, the Company has received an amendment to its Order to permit it to participate in follow-on investments in its existing portfolio company.
-The Owl Rock Advisers' investment allocation policy seeks to ensure equitable allocation of investment opportunities between the Company, and the other funds managed by the Adviser and its affiliates.
+The Company, the Adviser and certain of the Company's affiliates have been granted an order for exemptive relief (as amended the "Order") by the SEC to co-invest with other funds managed by the Adviser or certain affiliates in a manner consistent with the Company's investment objective, positions, policies, strategies and restrictions as well as regulatory requirements and other pertinent factors.
+Pursuant to the Order, the Company generally is permitted to co-invest with certain of its affiliates if a "required majority" (as defined in Section 57(o) of the 1940 Act) of the Independent Directors make certain conclusions in connection with a co-investment transaction, including that (1) the terms of the transaction, including the consideration to be paid, are reasonable and fair to the Company and its shareholders and do not involve overreaching in respect of the Company or its shareholders on the part of any person concerned, (2) the transaction is consistent with the interests of the Company's shareholders and is consistent with the Company's investment objective and strategies, (3) the investment by the Company's affiliates would not disadvantage the Company, and the Company's participation would not be on a basis different from or less advantageous than that on which the Company's affiliates are investing, and (4) the proposed investment by the Company would not benefit the Adviser, the other affiliated funds that are participating in the investment, or any affiliated person of any of them (other than the parties to the transaction), except to the extent permitted by the exemptive relief and applicable law, including the limitations set forth in Section 57(k) of the 1940 Act.
+In addition, the Company has received an amendment to its Order to permit it to participate in follow-on investments in its existing portfolio companies with certain affiliates that are private funds when such private funds did not have an investment opportunities between the Company, and the other funds managed by the Adviser's investment allocation policy seeks to ensure equitable allocation of investment opportunities between the Company, and the other funds managed by the Adviser and its affiliates.
 See "Certain Relationships and Related Party Transactions."